nugrezo/threadify-client/README.md

 Users at different levels will receive exclusive benefits, though the specific details of these advantages are yet to be decided.
 This upcoming feature aims to enhance user experience and engagement, providing incentives for active participation.

-As these features are implemented, the Forum-System will evolve into a more dynamic and rewarding platform, encouraging sustained user interaction and fostering a strong sense of community within each level.
+As these features are implemented, the Threadify will evolve into a more dynamic and rewarding platform, encouraging sustained user interaction and fostering a strong sense of community within each level.

 5. **Enhanced User Control**

 In addition to the upcoming features, users will soon gain the ability to manage their content more effectively with the introduction of a post deletion feature.
 This empowers users with greater control over their contributions, allowing them to curate and refine their presence within the forum.
-The deletion feature aligns with the Forum-System's commitment to providing users with a personalized and customizable experience, ensuring that their engagement with the platform remains in their hands.
+The deletion feature aligns with the Threadify's commitment to providing users with a personalized and customizable experience, ensuring that their engagement with the platform remains in their hands.

 6. **Upcoming Features: CSS Enhancements**

 **Custom Styling Options:**

 - Explore upcoming features that offer users the ability to apply custom styling to their threads and comments.
-Tailor the appearance of your contributions to express your unique style within the Forum-System.
+Tailor the appearance of your contributions to express your unique style within the Threadify.

 **Theme Customization:**